alma-oss/fenvironment-model/README.md

 - without number

 ### Space
-- business (same as empty)
-- rad
-- bi
-- services
+- lowercased string, such as "services" (empty "" is considered a business/default space)
 - AWS Account (a string - lowercased and could contain a - in the middle)

 ---